The triangulation complexity of fibred 3-manifolds: Introduction

 In this paper, we continue this theme by relating the triangulation complexity $\Delta(M)$ with the discrete geometry of the mapping class group of $S$ and with the Teichm\"uller space of $S$.
 The following is our main theorem.

-\begin{theorem} Let $S$ be a closed orientable surface of genus at least two, and let $\phi\from S\to S$ be a pseudo-anosov homeomorphism.
-Then the following quantities are within bounded ratios of each other, where the bounds only depend on the genus of $S$: \begin{enumerate} \item the triangulation complexity of $(S \times I)/ \phi$; \item the translation length of $\phi$ in the thick part of the Teichm\"uller space of $S$; \item the translation length of $\phi$ in the mapping class group of $S$; \item the stable translation length of $\phi$ in the mapping class group of $S$. \end{enumerate} \end{theorem}
+\begin{theorem} Let $S$ be a closed orientable surface of genus at least two, and let $\phi\from S\to S$ be a pseudo-Anosov homeomorphism.
+Then the following quantities are within bounded ratios of each other, where the bounds only depend on the genus of $S$ and a choice of finite generating set for the mapping class group of $S$: \begin{enumerate} \item the triangulation complexity of $(S \times I)/ \phi$; \item the translation length of $\phi$ in the thick part of the Teichm\"uller space of $S$; \item the translation length of $\phi$ in the mapping class group of $S$; \item the stable translation length of $\phi$ in the mapping class group of $S$. \end{enumerate} \end{theorem}

 We now explain these terms in a bit more detail.
 The \emph{mapping class group} of $S$, denoted $\MCG(S)$, is well known to be a finitely generated group.
 Once one picks a finite set of generators, it inherits a word metric.
 Different choices of finite generating sets give different metrics, but any two such metrics remain within a bounded ratio of each other.
 For the sake of being definite, we can pick a standard generating set, for example as in~\cite{Lickorish}, which then determines the metric on $\MCG(S)$.